Darcie Davies

 Darcie Davies (pron. /ˈdeɪvəs/, "Davis"; born 14 June 2005) is an Australian rules footballer playing for Gold Coast in the AFL Women's (AFLW).

 Early life

 Davies was born in Wales and moved with her family to Australia's Gold Coast at a young age.
 She played junior Australian rules football for the Southport Sharks and attended Southport State High School throughout her upbringing.
-Her father Darren was a junior international rugby union player for Wales and her sisters Giselle and Fleur also play in the AFLW.
+Her father Darren was a junior international rugby union player for Wales and her sisters Georja, Giselle and Fleur also play in the AFLW.

 AFLW career

 Davies was drafted by her hometown team the Gold Coast Suns as an injury replacement in the 2023 AFL Women's supplementary draft.
 She made her debut in round 1 of the 2023 AFL Women's season.